Buffalo State College Day

 Ultimately, we aim to produce highly competitive graduate and professional school applicants who have the skills and experiences necessary to succeed in their programs.
 We hope that on completing their terminal degrees, these students will return to Buffalo State or another sister SUNY school to become a part of our future faculty body.

 Buffalo State will become a recognized leading voice for JEDI work throughout the state and beyond.
-This will be realized by the implementation and growth of the Buffalo State Social Justice Learning Institute that is currently under development.
-This institute will galvanize existing work across campus in social justice issues and provide an infrastructure and support for furthering our work in this area.
-The Social Justice Learning Institute will focus on the following areas, with room for more layers to develop as we move ahead through the years:
+This will be realized by the implementation and growth of a space for social justice that is currently under development.
+This space will galvanize existing work across campus in social justice issues and provide an infrastructure and support for furthering our work in this area.
+The social justice space will focus on the following areas, with room for more layers to develop as we move ahead through the years:

 We will create a sustainable campus infrastructure with leadership and staff to sustain the center.